auth0/styleguide/README.md

 ### Component(1)

 Component usage is only recomended when you plan on extending base colors or mixins.
+If that's not the case just user our CDN as described [before][cdn-hash]

 ### Bower